AlfonzM/resume/README.md

 ## Employment

 - **Robot Applications and Full-Stack Web Developer, G-Angle Entertainment Cebu** (May 2015—Present)
-  - Designed and developed applications and content management systems for Pepper, a humanoid robot, using Python, web technologies and several different APIs.
+  - Designed and developed applications and content management systems for Pepper, a humanoid robot, using Python, web technologies and several 3rd-party APIs.
   - Developed and maintained in-house web systems and web applications.
-  - System administration for a few Linux and EC2 servers.
+  - System administration for Linux and EC2 servers.

 - **Web Developer / iOS Developer, Chromedia Far East Inc.** (Apr 2015—May 2015)
   - Web and iOS development for startup companies in an agile working environment.